-Shopping: Most shops open daily: 10am to 5pm, April - Oct. and weekends only in Nov. and Dec.
+Shopping: Most shops open daily: 10am to 5pm, April - Oct. and weekends only in Nov. and first half of Dec.

 The Greef General Store is where you can find antiques and crafts.
 (319) 592-3579 www.greefstore.com Closed Mondays.
 Open 10 to 5 Tues - Sunday

 Iron & Lace features Queen Anne's Lace pottery and hand-forged artistic ironwork by our own artists-in-residence, Bill and Betty Printy.
-(319) 592-3222 Open Fridays and Saturdays www.ironandlace.com
+(319) 592-3222 Open Saturdays only, or by appointment. www.ironandlace.com

 Bentonsport Quilt Company has fabric and quilting supplies and quilts for sale.
 Ask about sewing classes. www.bentonsportsquilts.com